Fierioziy/ParticleNativeAPI/README.md

 ... and still be fast and cross version compatible between Minecraft updates.

-Entire API structure was designed to be as lenient as possible with major changes in particle packet class and particle implementation overall.
+Entire API structure targets to reflect how Minecraft handles sending packets, however **it uses no Reflection** to do so!

 Spawning particle is made in 2 easy steps:
-- **create particle packet**, using one of particle lists,
+- **create particle packet**, using particles lists,
-- **send it**, using either `ServerConnection` or `PlayerConnection`.
+- **send it**, using particles lists.

 That's it.